reedblaylock/VocalTract-ROI-Toolbox/Readme.md

 ### Opening the toolbox

-To get started, type `runGui` into the MATLAB command window, like so:
+To get started, type `vttoolbox` into the MATLAB command window, like so:

 ```
->> runGui
+>> vttoolbox
 ```

 You should see a new MATLAB figure with some axes, text boxes, and buttons.
 None of it works yet because there's no video to make regions for.